programminghistorian/ph-submissions/lessons/exploratory-data-analysis-with-nlp.md

                 network_dict_count[row['Pair']] = 1
                 network_dict_sentiments[row['Pair']] = row['CompoundSentiment']

+# and this dictionary will store the average CompoundScore in the e-mails for each pair
 average_sentiment = {}

+# here we iterate through every To-From pair.
+Does this pair have more than one e-mail?
+# are the senders and recipients two unique indivduals from the sender list?
+# if those conditions are met, calculate the average sentiment by dividing sum of sentiments by # of e-mails

 for pair in network_dict_count:
         sender, recipient = pair.split(',')
         if network_dict_count[pair] > 1 and sender != recipient and recipient in senders_list:
                 average_sentiment[pair] = network_dict_sentiments[pair]/network_dict_count[pair]

+# the sorted() function returns the list of Pairs in descending order by average sentiment.
+# the Pair with the most positive average e-mail is first, and the most negative is last.
 sorted_pairs = sorted(average_sentiment, key=average_sentiment.get, reverse=True)

+# the slice [0:10] lets us focus on the first ten (most positive) e-mails. we print information about those ten e-mails
 for item in sorted_pairs[0:10]:
         print(item + ': ' + str(average_sentiment[item]) + ' with ' + str(network_dict_count[item]) + ' items')
 print()

+# and the [-10:] slice returns the last ten (most negative) e-mails. again we print this information to the console
 for item in sorted_pairs[-10:]:
         print(item + ': ' + str(average_sentiment[item]) + ' with ' + str(network_dict_count[item]) + ' items')

+# this code snippet saves the average sentiment values for each pair as a comma-separated values (.csv) table
 fout = open('pair_average_sentiment.csv', 'w')
 for pair in sorted_pairs:
         fout.write('"' + pair + '",' + str(average_sentiment[pair]) + '\n')